uhlik/bpy/README.md

 * Available in Object menu of 3d view while in object mode.
 * To enable, more than two mesh objects must be selected, one must be active.
 * Default behavior is active object determines scale and all other objects will be adjusted.
 This can be overrided unchecking 'Use Active', then all objects will be averaged.
-* Island scale averaging and repacking is optional and will yeld better result.
+* Island scale averaging and repacking is optional and will yield better result.

 ![UV Equalize](https://raw.githubusercontent.com/uhlik/bpy/master/x/eq2.gif)